THROATPIES/MovieList/README.md

 - **Bedazzled** (2000) - A devilishly funny remake of the 1967 classic
 - **Dude, Where's My Car?** (2000) - A stoner comedy about two friends who can't remember where they parked their car
+- **Rat Race** (2001) - An ensemble comedy about a group of people racing across the country for a cash prize
 - **Supertroopers** (2001) - A hilarious comedy about a group of mischievous state troopers
 - **Eight Crazy Nights** (2002) - An animated Hanukkah comedy featuring Adam Sandler
 - **Kung Pow: Enter the Fist** (2002) - A parody martial arts film that redubs and re-edits footage from a 1970s kung fu movie
 - **Anchorman: The Legend of Ron Burgundy** (2004) - A quotable comedy about a 1970s San Diego news anchor
+- **Dodgeball** (2004) - A sports comedy about a group of misfits entering a dodgeball tournament
 - **Grandma's Boy** (2006) - A stoner comedy about a video game tester living with his grandmother
 - **Idiocracy** (2006) - A satirical sci-fi comedy about a man who wakes up in a dumbed-down future society
 - **Clerks 2** (2006) - The long-awaited sequel that revisits the characters from the original Clerks